 The National Resource Centre for Supplementary Education The National Resource Centre for Supplementary Education (NRCSE) is a national strategic and support organisation for community-led supplementary schools and the wider supplementary education sector across England.
 Established in 2006, we became an independent, registered charity (1150621) in 2013 and the national champion for excellence, innovation and partnership in supplementary education.
 We campaign throughout England on behalf of supplementary/mother-tongue schools and their students, tutors and leaders.
 We work with supplementary/mother-tongue schools to raise their profile and their standards of teaching, learning and management.

 NRCSE facilitates the only nationally-recognised quality assurance scheme targeted specifically at providers of out-of-school education – the NRCSE Quality Mark.
-Since 2009, 499 organisations have completed basic safeguarding standards with 180 moving on to a higher award.
+Since 2009, over 500 organisations have completed basic safeguarding standards with 180 moving on to a higher award.
 Quality assured schools are listed on our online directory of schools according to region and subjects offered.

 In order to quality assure supplementary schools we visit them, provide training, networking opportunities and support, guide them through our safeguarding code of practice and Quality Mark quality assurance scheme.